Spider201866/Alan_web/memory-bank/systemPatterns.md

 # System Patterns

 ## System Architecture
 The AlanUI Web Chatbot is built as a Node.js application using Express.js.
-It follows a monolithic architecture where server-side logic, including routing and static file serving, resides within a single `server.js` file.
-The primary functionality is frontend-driven, providing a web chatbot experience.
+The server-side logic has been refactored from a single monolithic `server.cjs` file into a modular structure with `server.js` as the main entry point.
+Configuration, routes, middleware, and services are now separated into their own modules within respective directories (`config/`, `routes/`, `middleware/`, `services/`).
+The primary functionality remains frontend-driven, providing a web chatbot experience.

 ## Key Technical Decisions
 - **Static File Serving**: Express.js serves static HTML, CSS, and JavaScript files from the `public/` directory.
 - **No Backend Data Storage**: The project does not involve complex backend record storage or external databases; data handling is primarily for chatbot interaction.
 - **Rate Limiting**: `express-rate-limit` is used on server endpoints (100 requests per 15 minutes per IP) to prevent abuse.
-- **Security Headers**: `Helmet` is used in `server.js` to set various HTTP response headers.
+- **Security Headers**: `Helmet` is used in `server.js`, configured with options from `config/index.js`, to set various HTTP response headers.
 The Content Security Policy (CSP) is meticulously configured to allow necessary external resources (CDNs, Flowise backend, Google Fonts, IP API) while aiming for security.
 This includes specific directives for `scriptSrc`, `styleSrc`, `fontSrc`, `connectSrc`, and `scriptSrcAttr` (to manage inline event handlers).
-- **Environment Variable Validation**: Critical environment variables (`MASTER_PASSWORD_HASH`, `PASSWORD_SALT`) are validated at server startup.
+- **Environment Variable Validation**: Critical environment variables (`MASTER_PASSWORD_HASH`, `PASSWORD_SALT`) are validated within `config/index.js` during application startup.
 - **JSON File Integrity**: JSON data files (`user-info.json`, `user-history.json`) are ensured to have a trailing newline character.
 - **Frontend Consistency & Performance**:
     - Shared appbar pattern (`#appBar`) and the unique main header on `home.html` (`.chatbot-header`) are styled via `public/styles/styles.css`.